 What, if anything, are companies doing differently with employee engagement surveys and performance management during COVID-19?
-Laura Schroeder spoke with Nick Matthews, VP and GM of Culture Amp, the people & culture platform about how companies are adapting their employee engagement and performance strategies during the Coronavirus crisis.
+Personio’s Head of Brand, Laura Schroeder, spoke with Nick Matthews, VP and GM of Culture Amp, the people & culture platform about how companies are adapting their employee engagement and performance strategies during the Coronavirus crisis.

 Matthews leads the $12 million+ EMEA business for Culture Amp, where he is accountable for revenue, customer retention and 50 staff across the region so he is uniquely placed to see how employee surveys are helping companies – from AirBnB to Slack and even Oracle – to collect, understand, and act on employee feedback in tough times.
 These are the questions that Laura asked him, and his tips for companies who want to keep employee engagement high.

 What Are Companies Doing Differently During COVID-19?